-Over the course of many years, clients have come to us after opening their businesses only to realize that they had not sufficiently protected their legal interests.
+Over the course of many years, clients have come to me after opening their businesses only to realize that they had not sufficiently protected their legal interests.
 In those situations, insufficient business planning had led to unforeseen liability against the company.
 In order for your business to get off on the right track and stay on the right track it is incumbent upon any new business to do the following:

 1. Hire a good attorney.
 While this may sound a bit self-serving, hiring a good attorney can really help to protect your new business from a variety of unknown hazards.
-The hesitancy to hire an attorney, more often than not, grows out of a client's belief that a small business, unlike a large business, does not need an attorney.
+The hesitancy to hire an attorney, more often than not, grows out of a client's belief that small business, unlike a large business, does not need an attorney.
 In certain cases, this hesitancy may be based strictly on financial considerations.
 From advising on the correct business structure for your business to developing useful human resource guidelines, the hiring of legal counsel is the best first step your new business can take.

 2. The proper business structure.
 Having the right business structure is the foundation of any successful business operation.
 Whether to organize your business as a sole proprietor, S corporation, LLC, or partnership is fundamental to the future success of your enterprise.
 The decision of which structure to utilize is dependent on a host of different factors including, but not limited to, the business' overall exposure to liability.
 Other considerations such as tax implications play a determinative role in deciding what business structure fits your particular business.